Last Updated on January 18, 2023

 If you want to grow something like tomatoes or eggplants, it’s best to buy a plant from a nursery rather than trying to start seeds yourself.
 While growing these crops using plant starts (seedlings someone else raised) isn’t difficult, growing them seed takes a little more advanced know-how.
 Save that more challenging project for when you have a bit more garden experience.

-Some perennial herb plants can also be grown in a pot or an existing garden bed and will add amazing flavor to your garden-fresh recipes!
+Some perennial vegetables and herbs can also be grown in a pot or an existing garden bed and will add amazing flavor to your garden-fresh recipes!
 Here are herbs that tolerate shade if you have a less sunny yard.

 Gardening 101: Get Growing!